project-lightlin/SmartQSM/.github/ISSUE_TEMPLATE/feature-request.md

 Have you upgraded to the latest version? [yes|no] Your answer:

-If the answers to the questions is not yes, please do not open issues!
+If the answer to the questions is not yes, please do not open issues!

 ___